nang1/BlockLightPrototype/README.md

  *************************************************/
 ```

-There's also:
-@enum: for Enumerated Types
-@namespace: for Namespaces
-and others which I'm too lazy to test
+There's also: @enum and @namespace for Enumerated Types and Namespaces respectively, and also others which I'm too lazy to test